leahmirch/CIS427-Network-Sockets-Stock-Trading-System-Part-1/README.md

 - Dominic Baughman (baughboy@umich.edu)

 ### Introduction
-This project is a simple stock trading simulation system built using C++ and SQLite for database management.
-It is designed to run on Unix-based systems, leveraging network programming techniques for client-server communication.
-The system allows users to buy and sell stocks, check their balance, and list available stocks.
+In this first project for CIS 421, we integrated a Stock Trading System within the netowrk socket.
+We did this by using C++ for the main code and SQLite for all the database related components.
+This program uses network programming techniques and and a Unix based system to allow for the client and server to work together.
+The actions this system can take are BUY, SELL, LIST, BALANCE, SHUTDOWN, and QUIT.

 ### Running Instructions
 #### Running the Server on the UMD server:
 - connect to umd vpn
+- connect using SSH client using "login.umd.umich.edu"
 ```bash
 ssh lmirch@login.umd.umich.edu
 ```